demisto/content/Packs/ZeroTrustAnalyticsPlatform/Integrations/ZeroTrustAnalyticsPlatform/README.md

 ### get-remote-data
 ***
 Get remote data from a remote incident.
+This command should only be called manually for debugging purposes.

 #### Base Command